 Can You Use LED Lights To Grow Coral?

 If you’ve read any of this post so far, you already know LED lights can grow coral.
 Many reef-growing aquarists have had great success, growing thriving coral under LED lights.

 Most experts agree that the best light spectrum for coral growth is blue light.
-In addition to light spectrum, you’ll want to consider factors like the spread of the light and potential shadowing in the tank.
+In addition to the light spectrum, you’ll want to consider factors like the spread of the light and potential shadowing in the tank.

 Check out this Simple Reef Tank video by Creative Fish Studio.
-This reef-growing beginner walks you through his saltwater tank setup, and reveals the secrets behind his thriving coral.
+This reef-growing beginner walks you through his saltwater tank setup and reveals the secrets behind his thriving coral.

 His single light source is an AI (AquaIllumination) Prime LED, and he purchased one of the gooseneck attachments for the light.

 So, how did he know which light to use for his tank?
 Just keep reading!

 What LED Light Fixture Is Right For My Aquarium?

 As with any decision you make for your aquarium, it comes down to what you’re trying to do.

 Once you know what you want to do (i.e. what you want to put in the tank, how much you want to put in the tank, etc), you can start looking at lights.
 Which LEDs can deliver the light that your aquarium needs?
 Which LEDs have the features you want?